FrankasProjects/cloud-native-reliability-deployment/Deployment/Reliability/SeamlessUpgrade/readme.md

 # Seamless Updates

 This part of the repository implements two strategies for updating the TeaStore application.
-Next to the rolling upgrade strategy,w hich is managed by K8s, a self-managed blue-green strategy is proposed.
+Next to the rolling upgrade strategy, which is managed by K8s, a self-managed blue-green strategy is proposed.

 ## Rolling Upgrade of WebUI